 For example, people may not be willing to share contact details to subscribe to email newsletters or download an ebook, but they might share to join your loyalty program.

-The rule is simple – the higher value you offer, the more details customers will be willing to share.
-You can read our guide on growing email lists for eCommerce brands for more tips.
+The rule is simple – the higher the value you offer, the more details customers will be willing to share.
+For more tips, you can read our guide on growing email lists for eCommerce brands.

 Finally, once you create a sign-up form, make sure to enable the double opt-in option, as shown in the previous section.

 Step 2: Create an “Almost done” Page

 Next, once customers complete the form submission, you want to direct them to a page where you can guide them to the next step i.e., opt-in confirmation via email.